Fifth international Ice Nucleation workshop (FIN) at Storm Peak Laboratory (SPL)

 Leibniz Institute for Tropospheric Research

-During January, 2014 group members Karin, Sarvesh and Dan will conduct ice nucleation research at the Leibniz Institute’s LACIS facility (pictured above) with Frank Stratmann, Heike Wex and their group.
+During January, 2014 group members Karin, Sarvesh and Dan conducted ice nucleation research at the Leibniz Institute’s LACIS facility (pictured above) with Frank Stratmann, Heike Wex and their group.
 This study compared the performance of multiple ice nucleation chambers.
 Data will be presented during the 2014 AMS meeting in Boston.

 Two Column Aerosol Project (TCAP)